Arnaud the Superhero: Our Civil Marriage in France

 The French make getting married into quite a serious affair requiring extensive paperwork and multiple procedural steps.
 France has made all these steps incredibly difficult—well-nigh impossible—to take if you can’t do all of them in person in France.
 Given that you need to have French residency to marry in France, this shouldn’t usually pose much of a hurdle.

 At the time, Arnaud and I lived in the United States.
-And poor Arnaud had a fiancée (moi) who said that if the ceremony would take place in France, she wanted to have the legal wedding in France.
+And poor Arnaud had a fiancée (moi) who said that if the wedding ceremony would take place in France, she wanted to have the legal marriage in France.
 Otherwise, getting married in France just felt like a silly charade and we might as well get it all done in the United States before we moved to Switzerland.

 And I didn’t want to get married in the United States.
 I wanted to get married in France.